Quantum machine learning using atom-in-molecule-based fragments selected on-the-fly: Results

-Application of the amon selection algorithm to the 110k organic molecules in QM9 with nine heavy atoms results in a grand total of only $\sim$21k amons with up to seven heavy atoms (all specified in the Supplementary Material).
-While distinct, these $\sim$21k amons are indistinguishable in the sense that they do not depend on any possible query molecule, but can rather be combined to model arbitrarily many new and different query molecules with an expected MAE in atomization energy of $\sim$1.6 kcal/mol.
-The exponentially decaying normalized frequency distribution of amons with number of atoms is shown in Figure~\ref{fig:gdb9}B, along with the exponentially growing number of possible molecules in QM9.
+The $\sim$110k organic molecules in QM9 with nine heavy atoms can be fragmented into just $\sim$25k amons with up to seven heavy atoms (Fig.~\ref{sfig:qm9amons1k}).
+While distinct, these amons are indistinguishable in the sense that they do not depend on possible query molecule, but can be combined to yield real-time atomization energy estimates with an expected mean absolute error of $\sim$1.6 kcal/mol.
+The exponentially decaying normalized frequency distribution of amons with number of atoms is shown in Fig.~\ref{fig:gdb9}B, along with the exponentially growing number of possible molecules in QM9.
 As one would expect, the smaller the amon the more frequently it will be selected, and for any given amon size high carbon content is more frequent than high oxygen or nitrogen content.
 A list and a movie, displaying the one thousand most frequent amons are provided in the supplementary materials.
 Conversely, the larger the amon the less likely that it will be needed for predicting properties of a random query molecule.
-It is hence consistent that the ten least frequent amons, not shared by any pair of query molecules, represent rather pronounced chemical specificity (shown in Figure~\ref{fig:gdb9}B).
-These results amount to numerical evidence that the fundamental idea of using amon based building blocks within ML models is meaningful for chemistry: The larger the query molecule and the weaker the accuracy requirements, the more query molecules will share the same amons.
+It is hence consistent that the ten least frequent amons, not shared by any pair of query molecules, represent rather pronounced chemical specificity (shown in Fig.~\ref{fig:gdb9}B).
+These results suggest that the fundamental idea of using amon based building blocks within ML models is meaningful for chemistry: The larger the queries and the weaker the accuracy requirements, the more amons will be shared.
 As such, the AML model effectively exploits the lower dimensionality of fragments in the very high dimensional chemical space, known to scale exponentially with number of atoms~\cite{gdb17,anatole-ijqc2013}.
+When considering applications to more diverse datasets than conformer-free QM9, e.g. by including conformers or transition states, or also other chemical elements than just CHONF, the overall number of amons necessary to reach a certain threshold, will grow exponentially with the number of additional degrees of freedom.
+Regarding the necessary number of amons, we note that while finite in general due to the assumption of locality, this trade-off should be studied carefully before making conclusive statements on the overall efficiency and transferability of the method.